lorenzoparas/recipe-scraper/README.md

 python3 app.py
 ```

-Afterwards, access the website on your localhost (i.e http://127.0.0.1:5000/) and insert a recipe link from allrecipes.com into the textbox and click submit.
+Afterwards, access the website on your localhost (i.e http://127.0.0.1:5000/) and insert a recipe link from allrecipes.com into the textbox and click search.

 ![landing-page](https://i.imgur.com/nCd3MG1.png)